zeroDivZero/notes-graphql/notes/12_input_type.md

   }
 ```

-All properties must be scalar types (hence cannot directly use custom type like `User`, which may contain other custom type).
-Naming convention is to have postfix `Input`.
+All props must be scalars (no custom type like `User`, which may contain other custom type).
+Type naming convention: postfix `Input`.

 Resolver: